 The cavalry charge was headed by Captain Kearney, of the first dragoons, having in squadron with his own troop, that of Captain McReynolds, of the 3d-making the usual escort to general head-quarters; but being early in the day, detached for general service, was now under Colonel Harney's orders.
 The gallant captain not hearing the recall that had been sounded, dashed up to the San Antonio gate, sabreing, in his way, all who resisted.
 Of the seven officers of the squadron, Kearney lost his left arm; McReynolds and Lieutenant Lorimer Graham were both severely wounded, and Lieutenant R. S. Ewell, who succeeded to the command of the escort, had two horses killed under him.
-Major F. D.
+Major F. D, Mills, of the 15th infantry, a volunteer in this charge, was killed at the gate.